Brentor

 Brentor is a village in West Devon, England.
 Its population in 2001 was 423.
 The village is dominated by the hill of Brent Tor, topped by the village's church.

-The origins of the name Brentor are old Devonian, a Brythonic Celtic language related to Cornish, Welsh and Breton and spoken in Devon until the early Middle Ages 'Bryn' and 'tor' meaning 'hill of the rock tower'.
+The origins of the name Brentor are Southwestern Brittonic, an extinct Brythonic Celtic language related to Cornish, Welsh and Breton and spoken in isolated parts of Devon until the early Middle Ages.
+'Bryn' and 'tor' translate to 'hill of the rock tower'.
 There is a farm near Brentor, which is named Brinsabach, from 'Bryn' and 'bach', meaning 'small hill' (named after the Tor).